2022-02-26 07:28:42

 Today, only calves, pigs, laying hens and broiler chickens have specific regulations (directive or regulation) specifying obligations of means for their breeding in most cases: minimum surface area per animal, number water point, necessary enrichment elements etc. For the most recent ones, there are also performance obligations.
 For example, to be able to apply higher breeding densities in broilers, it is necessary not to exceed a certain mortality and to have good results concerning the well-being of the last seven batches.
 To these four specific texts are added two texts which regulate the transport of animals and their killing.
 Even if these texts have the advantage of existing, in a certain number of cases they are relatively vague: absence of avoidable suffering, level of certain gases maintained to avoid impacts on well-being, etc.; and their application is not always easy to control.

 Not using cages does not necessarily guarantee optimal animal welfare.
 Today, there is still no official definition of a cage, but scientists agree that it is a breeding system that seriously hampers an animal’s ability to perform species-specific behaviors.
-To the previous list, we could then add boxes for horses or even bull pens, very widely used in France and throughout Europe.
+To the previous list, we might then add boxes for horses or even bull pens, very widely used in France and throughout Europe.

 concretely improving the well-being of animals by providing them with a life “worth living” and by being compatible with the economic reality of production, otherwise animals will no longer be produced in France but imported from countries with potentially much lower demands on animal welfare;